isuckatlinux/isuckatlinux.github.io/_posts/2022-02-06-teacher-htb-writeup.md

 ## Lateral movement

-If we list the users of the machine, we can see that giovanni is an user who's problably get the user flag.
+If we list the users of the machine, we can see that giovanni is an user who's problably have the user flag.
 We can try to grab it:
 ```bash
 cat /home/giovanni/user.txt